 Toilet training your kitten

 Start by showing them where the litter box is.
 Most kittens will naturally know how to use a litter box since it’s in their nature to eliminate in sand or soil.
 They would most likely also learn from observing their mother.
-If you live in a bigger house or multistory home, it’s a good idea to have multiple litter boxes around the home while your kitten is still settling in.
-This reduces the chance of an accident if they lose their way around your home.
+If you live in a bigger house or multi-story home, it’s a good idea to have multiple litter boxes around the home while your kitten is still settling in.
+This reduces the chance of an accident if they lose their way around the house.

 Plan kitten enrichment activities